A Story of Christmas Eve.

 Those U-boat failures, reported on the front page of that 1943 Lancashire Post, were a direct result of the work Turing had undertaken at Bletchley Park.

 Absorbed in the task and on this fascinating window on history, I suddenly became aware of a beautiful, solo treble voice filling the room, singing ‘Once in Royal David’s City….”.
 It was three o’clock in the afternoon and the start of that wonderful, traditional Christmas Eve ‘Festival of Nine Lessons and Carols’ from King’s College Chapel in Cambridge.
 And as that pure, high voice soared…..I burst into uncontrollable sobs.
-A veritable tidal wave of grief poured over, into and through me.
-Disturbing and disruptive in its power and intensity.
+A veritable tsunami of grief poured over, into and through me; disturbing and disruptive in its power and intensity.

 It took me a while to realise what it was.

-When my mother died, I cried no more than a couple of times, and that was around the time when it all happened and in response to an individual’s kindness and sympathy.
+When my mother died the year before, I cried no more than a couple of times, and that was around the time when it all happened and in response to an individual’s kindness and sympathy.
 But nothing like this.

 Though, obviously, Jewish and very proud of her traditions, my mother also had a deep love for many things that were quintessentially English.
 Among them she had a particularly high regard for and interest in the great cathedrals and churches of England.
 After she passed away I discovered, amidst the thousands of documents she left, a neatly stacked pile of guides to virtually all the English cathedrals and some other churches, all neatly annotated with her distinctive handwriting.
 I always smile when I see those guides as my father did not approve of my mother’s interest in Christianity, and I know he would not step inside a church.
 So I have a very clear picture of my mother wandering around inside with her guide, no doubt quizzing whoever she could find about the history of the building, while my father is sitting on a park bench nearby doing his Times crossword.